AmenaRafiq/RecipeBlogApp/README.md

 ## Testing

+Unit tests allow small pieces of code to be tested in isolation to test for logic.
+In this project, unit tests were conducted to test the CRUD functions in the Controller.

-[XUnit](https://xunit.net/) has been used to run unit tests.
+[XUnit](https://xunit.net/) has been used to run the unit tests.
 This tool makes use of an Assertion Library so that tests can be written to compare the result of a function to a known output.

+Integration tests could be considered somewhat out of scope as it was not taught how to conduct them.

 ### Console Output

-Below is a screenshot of the console output from running the tests which displays the number of tests passed or failed:
+Below is a screenshot of the console output from running the tests which displays the number of tests that passed or failed:

 ![Test console output image](https://github.com/AmenaRafiq/RecipeBlogApp/blob/main/DocsForReadME/test-console-output.PNG)